jorendorff/a-history-of-the-world-notes/009-Maya-maize-god-statue.md

 (research) Corn and beans are traditionally eaten together.
 Is there a nutritional reason for this?

-(research) What is the biggest agricultural product of the United States today?
+(research) What are the major crops in the United States today?
+Which is the biggest, in terms of tons produced each year?

 ## Links

 [John Staller](http://brit.academia.edu/JohnEStaller), anthropologist

+[Golden rice](https://en.wikipedia.org/wiki/Golden_rice) is a variety of rice genetically engineered to produce vitamin A. The idea was that this could replace white rice in regions where people don't get enough vitamin A in their regular diet.
+It's controversial, though.